v-Representability on a one-dimensional torus at elevated temperatures: Closing the Circle

 \section{Closing the Circle}

-So far we showed that each density in $\vrepset$ is $v$-representable.
-In this section we show that each density coming from a Gibbs state is contained in $\vrepset$.
-At elevated temperatures, all excited state of the Hamiltonian contribute to the Gibbs state (and hence also to the density) and since these state form an orthonormal basis, it is not possible that the density vanishes somewhere.
-We formulate this result in the following theorem that closes the circle from strictly positive densities in $\affspace_{>0}$ to representing potentials in $\affspace^*$ and back to a strictly positive density of the corresponding Gibbs state. \begin{theorem} The density of any Gibbs state is everywhere non-zero. \end{theorem}
+So far we showed that each density in $\vrepset$ is $v$-representable by a Gibbs state.
+In this section we show that each $v$-representable density is strictly positive and thus contained in $\vrepset$.
+Consequently, the restriction to strictly positive densities in order to show $v$-representability of a density is necessary.
+In order to show this, observe that at elevated temperatures, all excited states of the Hamiltonian contribute to the Gibbs state (and hence also to the density) and since these states form an orthonormal basis, it is not possible that the density vanishes somewhere.
+We formulate this result in the following theorem that closes the circle from strictly positive densities in $\affspace_{>0}$ to representing potentials in $\affspace^*$ and back to a strictly positive density of the corresponding Gibbs state. \begin{theorem} The density of any Gibbs state is strictly positive. \end{theorem}

 \begin{proof} Let $v \in H^{-1}(\T)$.
 The Gibbs state is given by $\Gamma_v=\e^{-\beta H_v}/Z(v)$ which can be written as